 In a major environmentally sustainable design move, our plan replaces carparks with parks, thus increasing public open space.
 Alternative parking on the site will be either multi-level or underground.

 Evandale Lake will be divided into play zones but retain space for swimming the 120-metre laps.

 Stage 1, the HOTA Outdoor Stage, was completed in November 2017.
-It’s a versatile double-sided venue: a black-box theatre with a riverside entrance and a back wall that folds away completely, opening the box out onto an amphitheatre with seating and lawn space for 5000 people.
-The back wall is literally an aircraft hangar door—a massive horizontal bi-fold that collapses against the ceiling away from the walls and stage.
+It’s a versatile double-sided venue: a black-box theatre with a riverside entrance and a back wall that folds away completely, opening the box out onto an amphitheatre with seating and lawn space for 5,000 people.

 This is Stage 2.
-At 5,500m2, it will be one of the largest regional galleries in Australia, and will house the City of Gold Coast’s extensive collection of art and cultural artefacts plus local and international temporary and touring exhibitions.
+At 5,500m2, the HOTA Gallery will be one of the largest regional galleries in Australia, and will house the City of Gold Coast’s extensive collection of art and cultural artefacts plus local and international temporary and touring exhibitions.